vickiefeng/RecipeInsights/README.md

 <iframe src="assets/rating_missingness.html" width=800 height=600 frameBorder=0></iframe>

 Using a significance level of 5%, we can calculate the observed test statistic and perform the permutation test 1000 times by shuffling the `rating_missing` column at random to obtain each test statistic.
 From there, we can calculate the p-value.
 In doing so, we obtain a p-value of 0.0 and the following distribution:

+<iframe src="assets/fig4.html" width=800 height=600 frameBorder=0></iframe>

+Both the p-value and the histogram results indicate that we can reject the null hypothesis at the 0.05 significance level.
+Thus, we can conclude that the `avg_rating` column does depend on the `n_steps` column.
+An everyday person may find that the more steps, the more tedious the cooking process, and thus, rate the recipe lower based on the cooking experience.

+We can also test the missingness of the `avg_rating` column on presence of olive oil in a recipe.
+To do this, I created a separate column, `has_olive_oil`, which assigns True and False values to whether a recipe contains olive oil in its `ingredients` information.
+From there, we can create a conditional distribution by utilizing a pivot table that lists the proportions of recipes that contain or do not contain olive oil and do or do not have an average rating.
+Using this conditional distribution, we can create a grouped bar chart that displays this information visually.